vcellmike/PatternsFormation/README.md

 ### "Working" Folder
 The folder titled Working contains working copies of all data, notebooks, python files.
  - Toybox was too large for github upload.
-Therefore, it was split into two files: "Data_loader" and "Visualizations_and_misc"
+Therefore, it was split into two files: "Data_loader" "PCA" and "visualizations".
+When running either visualizations or PCA, run data_Loader first to get the full compressed feats_df.

 ### Average Coverage in Each Cluster
 Cluster 0 = Mean 0 - images that no pattern